divio/divio-cloud-docs/introduction/02-set-up.rst

 Set up a project in the Cloud
 -----------------------------

-In the Divio Cloud Control Panel, create a new project.
+In the Divio Control Panel, create a new project.

 For the purposes of this tutorial, select the following options for your project (other options can be left on their default settings):